systemli/systemli-website/src/_posts/2020-03-15-solidarity-as-infrastructure.md

 * Jitsi instance of Autistici/Inventati: [https://vc.autistici.org/](https://vc.autistici.org)
 * Jitsi instance of Mayfirst:[https://meet.mayfirst.org/](https://meet.mayfirst.org)

 **Mumble** allows larger group calls (without video), even with 100+ participants.
-A program must be installed for Mumble.
-There are clients for all major operating systems.
+Very recently we have installed [a web client](https://talk.systemli.org) for you.
+Better sound can be achieved with the native clients for all major operating systems.
 [All information about our Mumble service](https://www.systemli.org/en/service/mumble.html).

 **Nextcloud Talk** allows video chat and screen sharing for max.
 4 participants.
 You need an account, but you can also invite others with a shared link.
 [All information about our Cloud service](https://www.systemli.org/en/service/cloud.html).